 40 Years in the Wilderness

 Where am I going from here?
 I do not know.
-I do know I am now a father with responsibilities to his daughter, I have always been a husband with responsibilities to his wife, and I am a servant of God.
+I do know I am now a father with responsibilities to his daughter, I have always been a husband with responsibilities to his wife, and, most of all, I am a servant of God.
 God first, family second, self last.
 That is my calling.
 That is who I am.

 Sermons and Other Words

 What does it mean to say that we have adoption through God the Father?
 Galatians 4:1-7 is examined in this sermon based on a manuscript written for MIN-601, Christ-Centered Preaching, for Grand Canyon University Theological Seminary, June 2017, by the Longhaul...

 I'd like to thank everyone for their patience this year.
 Just got back from the blistering heat of Phoenix for the week and feeling worn, but want to share with you both a sermon from the class I am in that I was not able to do and what Cloud Imperium has been saying....

 To paraphrase Spock from the JJ Abrams reboot of Star Trek, as doing a podcast on Father's Day ships would seem "oddly self-serving," I'm skipping in this year in favor of giving y'all this quick notice of the Father's Day special by Star Citizen for racing ships....